[Last Updated: Feb 24, 2021]

-Legionella is an opportunistic premise plumbing pathogen (OPPP) that can cause illnesses including Pontiac fever and Legionnaires’ disease, a severe pneumonia named after an outbreak that resulted in 29 deaths following an American Legion Convention in Philadelphia in 1976.
-Legionella is naturally occurring water borne bacteria that can survive within building water systems and multiply under ideal conditions.
-These conditions include optimum temperatures for growth (e.g. 25-45°C), stagnant water, lack of disinfectant residual and the presence of biofilms that form in storage containers, pipes or outlets where Legionella can be sheltered from disinfectants and survive or multiply.
+Legionella bacteria are opportunistic premise plumbing pathogens (OPPP) that can cause illnesses collectively referred to as legionellosis.
+Legionellosis includes Pontiac fever, extrapulmonary legionellosis and Legionnaires’ disease, a severe pneumonia named after an outbreak that resulted in 29 deaths following an American Legion Convention in Philadelphia in 1976.
+Legionella is naturally occurring waterborne bacteria that can survive within building water systems and multiply under ideal conditions.
+These conditions include optimum temperatures for growth (e.g., 25-45°C), stagnant water, lack of disinfectant residual and the presence of biofilms that form in storage containers, pipes or outlets where Legionella can be sheltered from disinfectants and survive or multiply.

-Infection occurs via inhalation or aspiration of affected water droplets or aerosols into the lungs.
-When affected water in cooling towers, shower heads, decorative fountains, hot tubs, or other mists or sprays, becomes aerosolized there is a risk of exposure and subsequent illness among susceptible individuals.
-Legionellosis is not caused by ingestion but cases of nosocomial legionellosis have been reported in patients drinking ice water or chewing on ice chips from hospital ice machines infected with Legionella, followed by aspiration of the bacteria into the lungs.
+Infection occurs via inhalation or aspiration of Legionella contaminated water droplets or aerosols into the lungs.
+When contaminated water in cooling towers, shower heads, decorative fountains, hot tubs, flushed toilets, or other mists or sprays, becomes aerosolized, there is a risk of exposure and subsequent illness among susceptible individuals.
+Legionellosis is not caused by ingestion but cases of nosocomial legionellosis have been reported in patients drinking ice water or chewing on ice chips from hospital ice machines contaminated by Legionella, followed by aspiration of the bacteria into the lungs.
+Some of the symptoms of Legionnaires’ diseases are similar to those experienced due to COVID-19 infection, which has raised concerns about the need to maintain surveillance for possible cases of legionellosis during the pandemic.
+(See more from the NCCEH on Building shutdown and re-opening during the COVID-19 pandemic).

-The reported occurrence of legionellosis is on the rise in Canada with the rate of cases per 100,000 persons increasing from an average of 0.29 before 2010 to an average of 0.94 between 2010 and 2017.
-In 2017 there were over 400 cases in Canada.
+The reported occurrence of legionellosis is on the rise in Canada with the rate of cases per 100,000 persons increasing from an average of 0.29 before 2010 to an average of 1.02 between 2010 and 2018.
+In 2018 there were over 600 cases in Canada.
 Smokers, over-50s, and those with compromised immunity are the most at risk of infection and cases occur more often in men than women.
 The majority of outbreak-related deaths associated with Legionella originate in infected cooling towers.
 Major outbreaks in Canada include Toronto in 2005 affecting 135 people and causing 23 deaths and Quebec City in 2012 affecting over 180 people and causing 14 deaths.
 Other outbreaks in Moncton New Brunswick and London, Ontario in 2019 were also associated with cooling towers.
+The source of infection can be difficult to trace as shown with a cluster of six cases in New Westminster, B.C., and seven cases in Montreal, Quebec, both in September 2020, for which the possible sources of infection are still under investigation.

 The most effective measures to control Legionella risks include actions to reduce survival and growth of the bacteria in building water systems and to reduce opportunities for exposure.
 Temperature controls, preventing accumulation of stagnant water, adequate disinfection, and regular maintenance and monitoring of water systems can be incorporated into building water management plans to reduce occurrence and improve responses to outbreaks when they occur.
-It is difficult to say how climate change may impact the occurrence of legionellosis in the future, however increased use of air conditioning systems or rising temperatures in building cold water systems may increase opportunities for Legionella to survive and grow in building water systems, emphasizing the importance of water safety management plans for buildings.
+It is difficult to say how climate change may impact the occurrence of legionellosis in the future.
+Increased use of air conditioning systems or rising ambient temperatures in a building’s cold-water systems may increase opportunities for Legionella to survive and grow in those systems.
+This emphasizes the importance of regular monitoring and having water safety management plans in place for buildings.

 The resources listed here are intended to assist environmental and public health professionals and those responsible for managing water systems in buildings to: